MiriamCobo/BrainGut-WineUp/README.md

 ## Acknowledgements

-If you consider this project to be useful, please consider citing the *paper DOI*.
+If you consider this project to be useful, please consider citing the code.